 Most enterprises experiencing – or preparing for – strong growth will soon find themselves in need of venture funding over and above what can be accessed from cash flow alone.

-While much information can be gleened from researching the Venture Capital firms published data (www.avcal.com.au), little information is available on Angel Investors – simply because they are wealthy private individuals who tend to keep their investing activities low key.
-In both cases, the key is to be referred to your target investor by a trusted and credible third party
+While much information can be gleaned from researching the Venture Capital Firms published data (www.avcal.com.au list of members is a good starting point), little information is available on Angel Investors – simply because they are wealthy private individuals who tend to keep their investing activities low key.
+In both cases, the key to success is to be referred to your target investor by a trusted and credible third party.
+This is essential.

 Getting ready for funding and successfully marketing the equity of a venture takes strategic planning, diligent preparation and a thorough understanding of your target funder’s expectations.

-Twoeyes advisors have personally started high growth ventures that have successfully attracted venture funding and attained ‘trade sale’ status.
+Twoeyes advisors have personally started high-growth ventures that have successfully attracted venture funding and attained ‘trade sale’ status.
 Since 2000, we have actively built and developed a quality network of private equity and corporate investors, experienced service providers and government representatives.